 Known for his funny performances in movies, the man widely known as Mr. Ibu has been bringing smiles to the faces of Nigerians for decades.
 He is also a writer and producer who continuously brings in new performers to get you rolling on the floor.
 The legendary actor is the brain behind notable movie scripts like Ibu in London, Police Recruit, 9 Wives, Honeymoon Guys, Ngozi: Abeg Marry Us, and many others.

 It’s intriguing to know that this prolific actor used to be interested in martial arts and has worked as a hairstylist, photographer, and other capacities to keep himself afloat before he decided to pursue a career in acting.
-Like his career, his family life also went through a tough time before he finally tied the knot with his current wife, Stella Maris Okafor in 2010.

 Mr. Ibu Found Marital Bliss With His Second Wife Stella Maris

 Mr. Ibu is married to Stella Maris Chinyere Okafor, whom he affectionately refers to as “Chibest” or “First Class”.
 Not much is known about her early life or background but it is gathered that she hails from Mbaise in Imo State.

 The couple got married on May 25th, 2010 by performing the Igbo-traditional wedding ceremony.
 In 2015, 5 years after the traditional wedding, they held their white wedding.

 The humorous actor sees his current wife as a gift from God.
 In May 2021, John Okafor took to social media to commemorate 11 years of marriage to his second wife, sharing various family photos on his Instagram profile.